Real Virtual Beauty

-Dove has always championed Real Beauty – breaking unrealistic beauty standards and putting real women and realistic body types at the heart.
+Dove has always championed Real Beauty.
 Since 2004, the Dove Self-Esteem Project (DSEP) has become the largest-self esteem education provider in the world, giving girls the tools they need to build self-esteem and body confidence.

 But the world is changing.
 More and more girls spend time in the virtual world of gaming, and an estimated 60% start playing video games before the age of 10.
-While gaming can have a positive influence, like finding new connections, communities, and ways to express your true self, the portrayal of women in video games isn’t always so positive.
+While gaming can have a positive influence, like finding new connections, communities, and ways to express your true self, the representation of women isn’t always so positive.

-Female characters in games do not accurately represent the diverse gamers of the world – and are often heavily sexualised, and created within narrow, unrealistic beauty standards.
+Female characters in games are often heavily sexualised, and created within narrow, stereotypical standards of beauty.
 74% of girls wish the characters in video games looked more like women in real life, and parents are worried about the impact this representation will have on young gamers.

 Introducing Real Virtual Beauty